The Self-Advisor for the Neuroscience Major

 As freshmen, your advising will be handled by the CAS Advising Center.
 Most of the useful information will come from them, as well as from your Freshman Seminar class in the Fall semester.
 However, feel free to study this document so that you can plan your four-year undergraduate career ahead of time.

-Specific notes on different areas of your CAPP report1.
-Social/Behavioral Science (6 credits, 2 courses)
+Specific notes on different areas of your CAPP report

 Register for these courses that have a (S) designation.
-Typical courses include Psyc 110 and Soc 110.
+Neuroscience majors cannot use Psychology courses to fill this area since it is part of your Major.
+You need to take other (S) designated courses.
+Typical courses include Soc 110 or CJ110, .
 SJLA students take INTD 110J and one other course approved for Social/Behavioral Science.

 2. Humanities (12 credits, 4 courses)